 On November 4, 2009 the NJDEP started issuing temporary LSRP “licenses” to qualified applicants who were able to demonstrate the considerable experience and training required to work as independent professionals, without direct oversight from the NJDEP, to investigate and remediate a client’s facility.

-Mr. Hochreiter has decided not to accept the LSRP license.
+Mr. Hochreiter applied for and was awarded a temporary LSRP license in 2009, which he decided not to accept.
 The reasons relate to the sole-practitioner structure of Mr. Hochreiter’s practice, along with his widely-discussed concerns regarding the program’s “mandatory reporting” obligations that are imposed on the licensee upon the encounter of Act-determined environmental conditions.
 Mr. Hochreiter has determined that the LSRP program’s requirements cannot be reconciled with his contractual, confidential obligations associated with the representation of certain clients involved in environmental litigation.
-Mr. Hochreiter is a senior-level scientist with a strong interest in seeing the LSRP program succeed.
-In 2012, Mr. Hochreiter was appointed by NJDEP as a subject-matter expert (ground water & hydrology) to work with the State in developing questions for the LSRP exam.
+On behalf of the LSRPA, Mr. Hochreiter currently chairs the Bylaws Committee.
+Mr. Hochreiter also served as a Subject-Matter expert to develop questions for all of the Licensure examinations that Caviart administered through 2014.